permguard/permguard/README.md

   <img src="https://raw.githubusercontent.com/permguard/permguard-assets/main/pink-txt//1line.svg" class="center" width="400px" height="auto"/>
 </p>

-`Permguard` is an Open Source Authorization Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.
+`Permguard` is an Open Source Zero-Trust Auth* Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.

 As an `Permguard administrator` you can create multiple accounts and create multiple schemas within each account.